 Windows end of life page to see how long other versions will keep kicking.
 Windows 8.1 will be in mainstream support until January 2018, and will continue to receive security updates in extended support until January 2023.
 Thus, if you’re really against Windows 10, but want a long-lasting OS, keeping 8.1 is your next best option.

-PCs with Windows 8.1 pre-installed will stop being sold on October 31 of 2016, so if you want to get one without installing Windows yourself
+Note that PCs with Windows 8.1 pre-installed will stop being sold on October 31 of 2016, so if you want to get one without

 , now’s the time.

 How To Make a Bootable USB, CD or DVD to Install Windows Using an ISO File